 Cut to Easter Sunday and we were celebrating again.
 If there’s ever any excuse to decorate at my family home then, you best believe that we’ll be decorating.
 The Easter spread included our tree where we have the little tradition of hanging ornaments from a continental Easter market and many a Great British garden centre.

 For Easter lunch, the table was laid with an individual gift for each guest – carefully chosen to raise a smile.
-Lenny Lamb is such a babe and it really would’ve pained me to poke his eyes out for the sake of a novelty mask.
+Lenny Lamb from Lind is such a babe and it really would’ve pained me to poke his eyes out for the sake of a novelty mask.

 It’s possibly a good place to mention here that I’m not the biggest fan of chocolate – unless it’s baked into a cake.
 Ingenuity with the obligatory Easter gifting really made me smile and I was pleased to receive a beautiful egg from L’Occitane filled with some rather delicious bath time goodies.
 It’s very easy to be at your happiest this time of year with all the promise and potential for a blossoming Spring which unfolds gently into a much needed long Summer.